For your customers

 This pricing model works great for marketing teams who want to use a live chat tool to generate leads.
 It’s a variable pricing model where you don’t have to pay a flat fee every month or year.
 Instead, you have to pay only for the number of leads that you generate over a month or a year.
 The lead pricing can vary anywhere from $18 to $40 per lead, depending on the vendor.

-A live chat widget should stay invisible and non-intrusive on the website, all the while being there to welcome visitors when they need help or support.
-A live chat software should be able to do so by capturing lead information and automate it to your CRM system for your sales team to act on in the future.
+A live chat widget should be non-intrusive on the website, all the while being there to welcome visitors when they need help or support.
+A live chat software should be able to do so by capturing lead information and automating it to your CRM system for your sales team to act on in the future.

 A modern live chat tool does all this by launching triggered messages based on user and event properties, deploying interactive chatbots at the right time, and sending in-app contextual campaigns.
 Your sales and marketing teams can follow-up on the leads to close more deals and make more sales.